From Xojo Documentation

 When you are testing your application in the IDE, execution will stop at the offending line and you will see an error message in your Code Editor.
 When the error occurs in a built application, the user will see a generic error message (as shown in the Notes section below) and quit - unless you include an exception handler.

 Runtime Exceptions are used to catch errors in programming.
 Without an exception handler, the user will see a generic message box that a particular type of exception has occurred and the app will terminate itself.
+The text is usually "An exception of class [ExceptionFromListAbove] was not handled.
+The application must shut down."
+The app quits when the user clicks the OK.

 Including exception handlers in your code allows you to display information that will help you determine the cause of the problem and prevents your application from quitting automatically.